idangerichter/SkillzDatPayTheBillz/README.md

 -----------------------------------
 Skillz 2017 - SkillzDatPayTheBillz
 -----------------------------------
-Our code for Skillz compettion 2017
+Our code for Skillz competition 2017

+Disclaimer:
+We kinda messed up in the last level of the competition so the code is incomplete Some ideas are not yet implemented so keep that in mind. p.s.
+Our convention are realy bad so.. sorry I guess

+Feel free to let us know what you thought

 Developed by:
 - Idan Gerichter
 - Gon Avnon